lqez/slmd/README.md

 ```
 $ slmd <infile> [outfile] [-s ORDER_BY ...]

+- Simply
+$ slmd some.md

+- Save the result as a file
+$ slmd src.md out.md

 - If you want to sort only the first depth by ascending order,
 $ slmd some.md -s 1

 - If you want to sort only the second depth by descending order,
 $ slmd some.md -s 0 -1

-- Save the result as a file
-$ slmd src.md out.md
 ```

 or use it in Python code